News

 Pictured above: Clyde jumping in the Mitavite 6 year old series below: Fancy putting in a scopey effort in her 1m classes

-Pictured above: Ru unseating me in the horse 1.20m stands as he tries to clear the stands instead of the rails!
+Pictured above: Ru unseating me in the horse 1.20m as he tries to clear the stands instead of the rails!

 .